Learn how to deliver great quality writing while working remotely as a freelancer.

 Hook your readers by writing a catchy headline of at least 35 characters in length.
 Capitalize only the first word and proper nouns.
 You can use numerals in headlines.

 Make sure your first sentence/paragraph tells the reader what the post is going to be about.
 You can be creative, but be clear.
 Get to the point.

 Tailor your engaging content to the right audience by following the Voice Profile and assignment instructions.
 Make sure you’re talking the target audience’s language.
 Reach the level of engaging content depth the readers need and use appropriate words and writing style they respond to.

 Use subheads to make your post easier to read.
 Try to make your subheads consistent in tone.
 All statement, questions, parallel structures, etc. should be the in the same tone.
 Capitalize only the first word of headings and proper nouns.
 Use an H3 heading style for subheads.

-Choose your perspective and stick with it
+Choose your perspective and stick with it to produce engaging content

 The most common perspective is third person – which is what you’ll see on the average news site.
 But many blog posts work well in second person, especially if the post focuses on “how-to’s” or “10 tips” or “5 things.”
 First person is rarely used unless you’re writing about a personal experience.